fxbrandon/CryptoModelerWebsite/legal.md

 ### Children

 We do not knowingly collect information from children under the age of 18.
 Children aged 17 or younger should not submit any personal information without the permission of their parents or guardians.
-By using the Crypto Modeler service, you are representing that you are at least 18 years old.
+By using the CryptoModeler service, you are representing that you are at least 18 years old.

 ### EU and EEA Users’ Rights